AndreasChristensen89/salary_struggle/README.md

 # User stories
 For user stories I used Github's Projects -> User Stories.
 Kanban board.
 I created 18 stories and implemented them one by one.
 Some others were deleted, and some were changed along the way.
 The ones that are there now are:
+* Understand how to play
+    * As a site user I can easily find information about how to play the game so that I understand how to play
+* Game: clear feedback
+    * As a playing user I can clearly understand the feedback of my actions so that I understand what happened to my character
+* Setup profile
+    * As a site user I can register on the site so that I can have a profile
+* Leaderboard: see entries
+    * As a paying user I can view the leaderboard so that see the high scores of the top players
+* Use any device
+    * As a site user I can easily navigate the site on any viewport so that I can use the site on any device
+* Premium: always find offer on main sites
+    * As a free user I can access the update offer from all pages so that I can easily navigate to upgrade
+* Immediately understand purpose of site
+    * As a site user I can immediate understand the purpose of the site so that I can make a decision of whether or not to engage
+* Game: See final stats at the end
+    * As a paying user I can see my final stats at the end of the game so that I can see if I ended up on the leaderboard
+* See items and interviewers
+    * As a free user I can see a list of all items and characters so that I can get an overview of the content
+* Leaderboard: decide to post score or not
+    * As a paying user I can decide to post my high score so that I can compete with other players
+* Game: Not reload on character update
+    * As a playing user I can update my character without reloading the page so that the game runs smoother
+* Premium: continue past level 3:
+    * As a paying user I can continue past level 1 until the end so that I can enjoy the full game
+* Game: continue progress
+    * As a free user/paying user I can return to where I left off so that I can continue my saved progress
+* Premium: pay to upgrade
+    * As a free user I can pay to upgrade so that I have full access to the game
+* Auth: log in and out
+    * As a site user I can log in and out so that I can access my profile and play the game
+* Game: play again
+    * As a free user/paying user I can start a new game so that I can start/restart the game
+* Game: access grind
+    * As a free user/paying user I can access the grind to increase stats so that I can play the basic game
+* Free user: Play until level 3:
+    * As a free user I can play the game until level 2 so that I can decide if I would like to upgrade
+* Premium: Access to full game
+    * As a paying user I can proceed past level 1 so that I can play the full game
+* Auth: Recover password
+    * As a site user I can recover my password so that I can log in if I forget my password
+* Profile: access and edit
+    * As a site user I can access my profile so that I can see and edit my information
+* Premium: see upgraded status
+    * As a paying user I can see my status of Upgraded Member, instead of seeing upgrade offers so that I am sure that the payment went through and that I have full access
+* User: access to webshop
+    * As a logged in user I can access the webshop so that I can see all the products available
+* User: make purchases
+    * As a logged in user I can make purchases in the webshop so that I can buy premium membership and other items

 # UX